FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-02-08-angular-2-ahead-of-time-aot-compilation-lazy-loading-treeshaking-webpack.md

 ]
 ---

-In this blogpost I want to show you how to get Ahead Of Time compilation enabled with lazy loading in combination with webpack 2.
+In this blog post I want to show you how to get Ahead Of Time compilation enabled with lazy loading in combination with webpack 2.

 ### Code